metamath/lamp-guide/docs/index.md

 are equal to each other, we could trivially prove our goal.
 Let's try to do that.

-> Select the checkbox to the left of the `2p2e4` goal statement.
+> Select the checkbox to the left of the `2p2e4` goal step.
-> Select "+" (add new statement).
+> Select "+" (add new statement/step).
 Enter the new statement
 > `|- ( ( 2 + 1 ) + 1 ) = ( 2 + ( 1 + 1 ) )`
 > and press Enter (Return).
-> Unselect the `2p2e4` statement.
+> Unselect the `2p2e4` step.
-> As an experiment, select Unify while there's no statement selected;
+> As an experiment, select Unify while there's no step selected;
 > you'll see that in this case it did *not* find a justification
-> for our new statement.
+> for our new step.

 It's actually true that
 `( ( 2 + 1 ) + 1 )` is equal to `( 2 + ( 1 + 1 ) )`.